-Businesses are required to get the consent of businesses that directly neighbour you prior to making an application for roadside dining.
-See our template business consultation letter(DOCX, 21KB) for a guide.
+Businesses must obtain the consent of neighbouring businesses prior to making an application.
+Use the template business consultation letter(DOCX, 22KB) as a guide.

-Roadside dining may need to be removed temporarily or permanently for streetscape improvements or other works as required by the City of Stonnington or its contractors.
-The City of Stonnington will give the permit holder as much notice as possible.
+Roadside dining may need to be removed temporarily or permanently for streetscape improvements or other works required by the City of Stonnington or its contractors.
+Council will provide the permit holder as much notice as possible.

 Furniture and lighting